rodrigocitadin/blog/content/posts/option-and-result-are-just-monads.md

 toc = true
 +++

-This post aims to explain to you what a Monad is in simple terms, instead of just "Monad is a Monoid in the category of Endofunctors", this phrase says everything, but let's step back, what are categories, endofunctors, and monoids?
+This post aims to explain to you what a Monad is in simple terms, using Option and Result of the Rust language, instead of just "Monad is a Monoid in the category of Endofunctors".

-If you code in Rust, you've probably (99.9%) used Option or Result, but if you haven't coded in Rust or used these Types, here's quick rundown on them.
+This phrase says everything, but let's step back, what are categories, endofunctors, and monoids?

 ## Option